Stock Splits Definition

-Also, the stock splits enhance the liquidity in the market as the number of shares is increased.
-High liquidity results in an efficient market with the low bid-ask spread.
+Also, it enhances the liquidity in the market as the number of shares is increased—high liquidity results in an efficient market with the low bid-ask spread.

-Typical reasons for reverse stock splits would increase the number of share price so as to maintain minimum share price as per listing criteria of some of the global stock markets like New York Stock Exchange.
+Typical reasons for reverse splits would increase the number of share prices so as to maintain minimum share price as per listing criteria of some of the global stock markets like the New York Stock Exchange.
 It requires that a stock should be trading for at least $1 a share.

 Significance of Share Splits for Investors

-- In case of forward stock splits, shares are now more affordable to investors.
-Those who are already invested does not benefit apart from an increase in a number of shares, however since the price of share also decreases, the overall value for them remains same.
+- In the case of forward splits, shares are now more affordable to investors.
+Those who are already invested do not benefit apart from an increase in the number of shares; however, since the price of share also decreases, the overall value for them remains the same.

 - For a Share split of a blue-chip company, there is a positive perception about further growth of the stock price to pre-split levels during the growth phase of the company.

 - Share splits are tax neutral.
-There is no flow of money during stock splits hence there are no tax implications due to this.
+There is no flow of money during share splits; hence there are no tax implications due to this.

-- In case of reverse stock splits, investors need to judge the reason for the same and if same is for avoiding delisting of stock from the exchange, it may be perceived as negative.
+- In the case of reverse share splits, investors need to judge the reason for the same.
+And if the same is for avoiding delisting of stock from the exchange, it may be perceived as negative.

-- In case of forward stock splits, the number of shares increases hence ownership base of the company increases.
+- In the case of forward stock splits, the number of shares increases; hence the ownership base of the company increases.
 The shares can now be owned by a wide range of investors.

 - Liquidity of the stock increases, thereby increasing the market efficiency of the stock.

-- There is no change in Authorised and Issued capital of the company as it remains same.
+- There is no change in the Authorised and Issued capital of the company as it remains the same.

-- In case of bonus issue, the company gives additional shares to its shareholders from its free reserves instead of issuing dividends.
-However in case of a share split, there is no such fresh issue, it is just manipulation of already issued capital.
+- In case of a bonus issue, the company gives additional shares to its shareholders from its free reserves instead of issuing dividendsReserves Instead Of Issuing DividendsDividend is that portion of profit which is distributed to the shareholders of the company as the reward for their investment in the company and its distribution amount is decided by the board of the company and thereafter approved by the shareholders of the company..
+However, in case of a share split, there is no such fresh issue, it is just manipulation of the already issued capital.

-This has been a guide to Stock Splits.
-Here we discuss what are 2 for 1, 3 for 1 and 3 for 2 Stock Splits along with practical examples.
+This article has been a guide to Stock Splits.
+Here we discuss what are 2 for 1, 3 for 1, and 3 for 2 Share Splits along with practical examples.
 Also, we discuss share split reasons with respect and its significance to investors and the company.
 You may also have a look at the following articles on Corporate Finance –